“Feeling stuck? Schema Therapy helps you break free from old patterns and embrace a brighter future! 🌈 #HealingJourney #PersonalGrowth”

 At its core, schema therapy posits that individuals develop enduring patterns of thought and behavior, known as schemas, based on their early life experiences.
 These schemas serve as cognitive frameworks through which individuals interpret their surroundings, themselves, and their relationships with others.
 For example, if a child grows up in an environment where their emotional needs are unmet, they may develop a schema of emotional deprivation, leading them to perceive future relationships through this lens.

 Schemas can be adaptive or maladaptive.
-While adaptive schemas help individuals navigate life effectively, maladaptive schemas can lead to dysfunctional behaviors and emotional distress.
+While adaptive schemas help individuals navigate life effectively, maladaptive schemas can lead to dysfunctional behaviours and emotional distress.
 Schema therapy aims to identify these maladaptive schemas and work towards healing them, allowing individuals to break free from the patterns that hinder their emotional well-being.

 3.2 The Role of Core Emotional Needs